 If an ecommerce store isn’t using an SSL certificate, they’ll be greeted with a message right away that their data isn’t handled in a secure way (at least if you use Chrome):

 However, if you acquire even the most basic SSL certificate, that warning gets replaced by a lock icon, and if your visitor clicks on it, they’ll get more details about the SSL badge.
-But only if it’s not expired… these certificates don’t (and shouldn’t) last forever!

-2. Payment badges
+2. Accepted payment badges

-Payment badges are another type of trust badge that an online retailer can use, and these badges are displayed during checkout.
+Accepted payment badges are another type of trust badge that an online retailer can use, and these badges are displayed during checkout.

 Payment badges aren’t too distracting (usually).
 They’re just noticeable enough to ensure a visitor that’s about to pay will see them.
 They indicate a safe, secure checkout process.